We normally offer three different Sunday Morning Services every week: 8 am, 9:15 am and 10:30 am, each with a distinct style, but with the same theme.

 – a classic Anglican service of worship, with relevant biblical preaching, organ music, sung prayers, and choir music.

 This service runs just over an hour, includes Holy Communion, and follows the liturgy found in our Book of Alternative Services.
-Children’s Ministry and Nursery care are offered during this service.

 Here are some of our other popular services: